frcdesign/FRCDesign.org/docs/design-handbook/structure/design-for-3d-printing.md

 ### Tips for Custom Brackets
-When designing custom brackets it's critical to think about how the part will be assembled on the robot.
+When designing custom brackets, it's critical to think about how the part will be assembled on the robot.
 Making parts easily serviceable will make your robot more reliable during competition.
   <figure>
     <img src="/img/design-handbook/design-for-3d-printing/3dp-2337-arm-rest.png" style="width:60%">
     <figcaption>2337 Enginerds 2023 - Arm rest bracket </figcaption>
   </figure>

 This example above is a perfect use case for 3D printing because it allows for a very precise arm resting angle to be set.
 This is beneficial for programming to ensure the arm starts in the same position every match.
 The split design of the part is very beneficial as it can more securely clamp the tubes, with the added benefit of being easier to replace.
-By splitting the part each piece will have a flat surface that can be oriented down when printing reducing the amount of supports required.
+By splitting the part, each piece will have a flat surface that can be oriented down when printing reducing the amount of supports required.

 Sometimes 3D prints might not be strong enough on their own to withstand high force applications.
 One option is to surround a print with metal plates for bolts to clamp on to.
 This distributes the load of the bolts and keeps the print compressed together, reducing the chance of it breaking.